Where did it all begin?

 Tertiary Teaching Excellence Award – for forty years of innovative teaching that has helped numerous individuals create successful futures in business, further education and the workforce.

 Senior New Zealander of the Year – Frances’s impact on New Zealand is undeniable, having dedicated her life to improving the lives of others in the world of business, education, women’s rights or fighting for social justice.

-Frances is author of a number of books including: Women at the Top, Hope and Rehabilitation and Able to Do Business.
+Frances is author of a number of books including: The Change Makers, Women at the Top, Hope and Rehabilitation and Able to Do Business.